hdkmike/docker-cimc/README.md

 ## Limitations

-Virtual media has not been tested yet.
+* Virtual media has not been tested yet
+* Sometimes the container (javaws) will crash and you need to restart the container

 ## Acknowledgements
 * https://github.com/DomiStyle/docker-idrac6